 Stop 2: Reunification Bridge

-This is my pass upon entry; must be wore at
+This is my pass upon entry; must be wore at all times throughout the whole trip |

 Sorry, no pictures will be provided for this section as we were told from this checkpoint on, no pictures will be allowed and if caught; which they always do, camera will be confiscated and pictures will be deleted.
 Here, marks the beginning of MDL (Military Demarcation Line); heavy security begins here.
 Passports are checked by the Military Officer; not just anyone can enter, I think only those with valid and approved reasons will be given entry.